 Serving white sauce for BBQ

 Most will agree, Alabama white sauce was created specifically for chicken.
-It’s a lovely pairing with any kind of poultry, including roasted, smoked, rotisserie, grilled, or even chicken kabobs.
-It is similarly delicious on “the other white meat,” like pulled or smoked pork, or any kind of sausages.
+It’s a lovely pairing with any kind of poultry, including roasted, smoked, rotisserie, grilled, pulled chicken, or even chicken kabobs.
+It is similarly delicious on “the other white meat,” like smoked or pulled pork, or any kind of sausages.

 Storing Alabama white bbq sauce